wesbos/beginner-javascript-notes/notes/Module 3꞉ The Tricky Bits.md

 ![](@attachment/Clipboard_2020-02-03-20-22-53.png)

-What is hapepning there is whenever you have a set of curly brackets like in the if statement above, that is what is referred to as a **block**. _(Blocks will be showing up in most places, the most common is probably an if statement.
+What is happening there is whenever you have a set of curly brackets like in the if statement above, that is what is referred to as a **block**. _(Blocks will be showing up in most places, the most common is probably an if statement.
 We will have lots more examples throughout the course.)_

 You can think of those brackets are gates.
 Those gates keep variables in.